 Latchup is a condition in a CMOS circuit in which V{cc} becomes shorted to V{ss} .
-Intel's CHMOS III process prevents latchup under normal operating conditions.
-Latchup can be triggered when the voltage limits on I/O pins are exceeded, causing current surges.
+Intel's CHMOS III process is immune to latchup under normal operating conditions.
+Latchup can be triggered when the voltage limits on I/O pins are exceeded, causing internal PN junctions to become forward biased.
 The following guidelines help prevent latchup: